There's Bias in Pain Treatment.

 Care Managers

 CMHA is approved by the National Academy of Certified Care Managers (NACCM) as a continuing education provider, #21-905CMHA.
-This activity approved for 3 CMC contact hours.
+This activity approved for 3 CMC contact hours following completion.

 Licensed Marriage and Family Therapists (LMFTs)